Funding

 New buildings

-• Similar to including a ramp for wheelchairs in a new building budget…include a hearing loop as part of a new building budget.
-Then the hearing loop is “part” of the building and not an “add on.”
+• Similar to including a ramp for wheelchairs in a new building budget…include an assistive listening system as part of a new building budget.
+Then the system is “part” of the building and not an “add on.”

-• Include a hearing loop as part of a new bond for a new building, such as for libraries.
+• Include assistive listening system as part of a new bond for a new building, such as for libraries.

 Tax incentives